apify/crawlee-python/docs/examples/crawl-all-links-on-website.md

     async def request_handler(context: BeautifulSoupCrawlingContext) -> None:
         context.log.info(f'Processing {context.request.url} ...')

-        # Enqueue all links (matching the 'a' selector) found on the page.
+        # Enqueue all links found on the page.
         await context.enqueue_links()

     # Run the crawler with the initial list of requests.